 Measure the string to that dimension.
 You need two people; one to hold the end of the string in the middle of the fire pit and one to hold the straight object to create your circle.

-With one person holding the string in middle, the other person needs to hold the string taught and make a circle around the person in the middle.
+With one person holding the string line in middle, the other person needs to hold the string taught and make a circle around the person in the middle.

 Make sure to make marks in the ground.
 You can even tie a spray can to the end of the string and spray paint the ground.
-We chose to make simple dirt marking in the ground.
+We chose to make simple dirt markings in the ground.
 It works!

 Once you’ve got your perfectly (or almost) marked circle, start by laying the concrete blocks around it.